jakubkrolewski/cwac-richedit/README.markdown

 Version
 -------
-This is version v0.4.0 of this module, meaning it is creeping towards respectability.
+This is version v0.5.0 of this module, meaning it is creeping towards respectability.

 Demo
 ----
-In the `demo/` sub-project you will find a sample activity that demonstrates the use of `RichEditor`.
+In the `demo/` module you will find a sample activity that demonstrates the use of `RichEditText`.
+In the `demo-utils/` module you will find a sample activity that demonstrates the use of the the XHTML utilties.

+Also, the `androidTest/` directory in the `main/` sourceset of the `richedit/` module contains a number of instrumentation tests.

 License
 -------